 Spring & Fall Clean up Days

-This fun work day sponsored by the Landscape Committee follows Sunday services in late April or early May depending on weather.
+This fun work day sponsored by the Landscape Committee follows Sunday services in late April or early May depending on the weather.
 The parish community unites to weed, plant and mulch the grounds of St. Mary’s in preparation for the spring and summer season.
 A picnic lunch on the grounds celebrates a job well done.
 To volunteer or for more information, contact Meg Fary.

 We warmly welcome newcomers to St. Mary’s and extend the resources which are ours to share: a simple place of prayer and meditation that is open daily, a priest for sacramental and pastoral needs, a congregation with a healthy, participatory worship and an ongoing parish life which welcomes visitors wherever they find themselves on their journey in faith.